14 February 2020

 When we drive cars, we rely on the speedometer to know how fast we are travelling.

 A speedometer is simply a tool for representing the real world (the speed of a car) in a simple abstract form.
-Mathematics build models of the real world to simplify information to produce decision making data.
+Mathematicians build models of the real world to simplify information to produce decision making data.

 We all understand the value of using stats to analyse the playing performance of sporting teams, and how the coach applies the insights from that data to make decisions about player selection, field positions, and applying skills coaching.
 This is a simple example of modelling using numbers (but perhaps not strictly math).